creativescala/case-study-parser/docs/pages/optimization/benchmark.md

 - `project benchmarks` to change into the benchmarks projects within sbt; and
 - `Jmh / run` to run the benchmarks with the default JMH settings.

-The benchmarks will take a few minutes to run, which is good for getting accurate results but not for quick iteration of optimizations.
+The benchmarks will take a few minutes to run, which is good for getting accurate results but not for quick iteration when developing optimizations.
 The command `Jmh / run -h` will output the many arguments you can pass to JMH to change how it runs the benchmarks.
 Using `Jmh / run -i 1 -wi 1 -f 1` will run many fewer iterations, giving results in a few seconds at the risk of more inaccuracy in measurements.
-In my testing this was accurate enough for the large performance that we're looking for here, though I did verify the results with a longer run once I'd finished an optimization.
+In my testing this was accurate enough for the large performance gain we're looking for here, though I did verify the results with a longer run once I'd finished an optimization.

 Results from my initial benchmark run are below.
 I've ordered the results from slowest to fastest.
 The absolute values don't matter; what is important is the relative differences in performance.